KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 1. Issue: No image found.
 2. Typo: Found 'Magic Mirror' in file `MMM-IndoorTemp.js`: Replace it with `MagicMirror²`.
 3. Typo: Found 'Magic Mirror' in file `node_helper.js`: Replace it with `MagicMirror²`.
+4. Warning: No LICENSE file.

 ## [MMM-IndoorTemperature-Endpoint by buxxi](https://github.com/buxxi/MMM-IndoorTemperature-Endpoint)

 1. `package.json` issue: No license field.
 2. Typo: Found 'Magic Mirror' in file `README.md`: Replace it with `MagicMirror²`.
+3. Warning: No LICENSE file.

 ## [MMM-inspirobot by JonathanAndersonPE](https://github.com/JonathanAndersonPE/MMM-inspirobot)

 1. Issue: There is no `package.json`.
 We need this file to gather information about the module.
 2. Recommendation: Found 'XMLHttpRequest' in file `MMM-inspirobot.js`: Replace it with built-in fetch.
 3. Typo: Found 'Magic Mirror' in file `README.md`: Replace it with `MagicMirror²`.
+4. Warning: No LICENSE file.

 ## [MMM-Instagram by kapsolas](https://github.com/kapsolas/MMM-Instagram)